moi15moi/FontCollector/README.md

   --input file, -i file		Subtitles file.
 Must be an ASS file.
   --output path, -o path	Destination path of the font
 ```

+## Know issues
+Currently, FontCollector can't collect font if the fontName contains Japanese or Chinese characters.